 Startups are designed to have high growth potential.

-In contrast, a company is “a permanent organisation designed to execute a business model that is repeatable and scalable.”
+a permanent organisation designed to execute a business model that is repeatable and scalable.”

 Startups are also differentiated from other companies by how they seek financial investment.